Early Irish law: Relationship to the church and church law

 Brehon law was produced in the vernacular language by a group of professional jurists.
 The exact relationship of those jurists to the church is subject to considerable debate.
 Brehon law at times was at odds with and at times influenced by Irish canon law.

+Early Chritianity in Ireland

+The introduction of Christianity in Ireland dates to sometime before the 5th century, presumably through interactions with Roman Britain, although evidence also exists of early Christian influences stemming from the Coptic Orthodox Church in Egypt.